Canadian minister says Trump was joking when he said Canada could become the 51st state

 Canadian officials have said there are plans to put more helicopters, drones and law enforcement officers at the border.

-“Trade balances are something that he focuses on so it’s important to engage in that conversation but to put it into context,” Hillman told the AP.
+“Trade balances are something that he focuses on so it’s important to engage in that conversation but to put it into context,” Hillman told The Associated Press.
 “We are one-tenth the size of the United States so a balanced trade deal would mean per capita we are buying 10 times more from the U.S. than they are buying from us.
 If that’s his metric we will certainly engage on that.”

 Hillman said Canada sold $170 billion worth of energy products last year to the U.S.